xbcsmith/epr-workshop/03-integration/05-outbox-pattern-nvrpp-non-epr.md

 ---

+**Duration:** ~75 minutes **Prerequisites:** Labs 01–07 complete; PostgreSQL and Redpanda running via Docker Compose; Python 3.10+ with `kafka-python`, `psycopg2-binary`, and `requests` installed.

+---

 ## Key Takeaways

 ### On the outbox pattern

 - A database `COMMIT` and a Kafka `producer.send()` can never be made atomic.
   Any code that calls them sequentially has a crash window.
 - The outbox pattern closes that window by making the event a row in the same database transaction as the business data.
 The relay publishes it asynchronously.
 - The outbox guarantees **at-least-once** delivery, not exactly-once.
 Consumers must be idempotent.
 - `SELECT FOR UPDATE SKIP LOCKED` is the PostgreSQL primitive that makes multi-instance relays safe.
 - The polling relay is simple and correct.
 CDC (Debezium, pg_logical) is faster and removes the polling interval but adds operational complexity.
 Start with polling.

 ### On NVRPP vs UUID headers

 - A UUID traces a **message instance** through a message bus.
 NVRPP traces an **artifact** through a supply chain.
 These are different questions.
 - To answer "what happened to service-a 1.2.3?" with UUID tracing, you need an external index from that UUID to the artifact's identity.
 With NVRPP, you query EPR directly.
 - NVRPP is replay-proof.
 A replayed Kafka message has the same NVRPP it always had.
 A replayed message with a UUID header refers to the same artifact as the original.
 - NVRPP is the natural deduplication key for idempotent consumers in an at-least-once system.
 - The provenance chain is implicit in the EPR data model.
 You do not need to inject correlation infrastructure — the five NVRPP fields are the correlation infrastructure.

 ---